Nozizwe Vundla- Executive Director

 Shawnette Lillian V. Said – Scholar Programme Officer

 Lillian Saïd was born in Kroonstad and later moved to Eden Park to live with her parents.
 She attended Stoneridge Primary School and continued her secondary career at Eden Park Secondary School.
 It is here where she was elected as head girl during her Grade 12 year.
 She completed her marketing and advertising course at AAA School of advertising.
 Afterwards, she joined Media 24’s advertising department.
 While working at On-The-Dot logistics, as a team leader for the contact centre, she completed a course in Events Management for which she received a distinction.

 Lillian is an active youth and community leader in her residential area and surroundings.
 She is vice chairperson of Youth Ablaze (youth organization), co-founder of Cactus Arts (drama group) and events coordinator for Young Ambitious Minds (youth dance group).
 As a poet, Lillian has had a few of her pieces published in various media, but looks forward to the day when the whole poetry collection will be published.
 Lillian joined the SSP team in 2010 because she believes that by keeping our youth motivated, we are investing in a better tomorrow for us all.
 She hopes to be present to witness another decade of success for SSP.

-Taulani Mudau – Academic Assistant
+Taulani Mudau – Mentorship and Recruitment Officer

 Born and bred in -Soweto, Taulani Mudau matriculated at the Holy Family College in Parktown.
 Taulani believes in the value of quality education.
 She is currently furthering her studies in B-Tech Operations Management.
 Prior to joining SSP as an Administrative Assistance, she worked for the University of Johannesburg as a tutor.